jinjei/CS180TeamProject/README.md

 - **Display Profile Picture**: Each user's profile picture is displayed in their personal window upon login.
 - **Change Profile Picture**: Post-login, users can change their profile picture, adding a layer of ongoing customization to their profile.

-### Messaging System
-- **Direct Messaging**: Fully implemented feature allowing users to send private messages to other users.
-- **Unique "Send All"**: Users can send messages to all users of the application, similar to public notifications.
-This feature was implemented as an innovative addition beyond the project requirements.

 ## Usage Instructions
 To start the application, follow these steps: